All data out of the closet for safer offshore operations

-Two heads are better than one and the effect only gets bigger as the number of people involved grows.
-The Wisdom of the Crowd is how people refer to it nowadays and it’s in that frame of mind that companies, researchers, governments, and non-profits gathered at the Ocean Energy Safety Institute (OESI) in Texas.
+Two heads are better than one, and the effect only gets more significant as the number of people involved grows.
+The Wisdom of the Crowd is how people refer to it nowadays, and it’s in that frame of mind that companies, researchers, governments, and non-profits gathered at the Ocean Energy Safety Institute (OESI) in Texas.
 Together they discussed Taking Safety and Environmental Management Systems (SEMS) to the Next Level, by invitation of the American Bureau of Safety and Environmental Enforcement (BSEE).
 My contribution: do more with the data that, in many cases, already exists.

 SEMS of the future

-To jointly gain new insight, the Ocean Energy Safety Institute and the BSEE organized a conference for market players in the offshore industry.
-BSEE is looking for new ways to make the industry safer: both in the fields of process safety, and personal safety, and the environment.
-During the conference, a variety of companies end users, suppliers, consultants presented their safety cases.
+BSEE is looking for new ways to make the industry safer: both in the fields of process safety, personal safety, and the environment.
+To gain unique insight, the Ocean Energy Safety Institute and the BSEE organized a conference for market players in the offshore industry.
+During the meeting, a variety of companies, end-users, suppliers, and consultants presented their safety cases.
 There were also discussions on several topics.
-The central question was: how will the future SEMS look and how will we use them?
+The central question was: how will the future SEMS look, and how will we use them?

 Analyze and improve

-Although the question is universal and relevant for companies throughout the world, I think there are a few differences between Europe and the US.
-I have the impression that Europe is more advanced in the use of data to improve safety than is the US.
+Although the question is universal and relevant for companies worldwide, I think there are a few differences between Europe and the US.
+I have the impression that Europe is more advanced in using data to improve safety than the US.
 This difference is in the handling of data we collect on plants, factories, and oil rigs.
 What I see in America is that the last piece of the chain is not fully utilized.
-Where we work with analyze and improvement, in the US data are collected, which is not always used.
+Where we work with analysis and improvement, in the US, data are collected, which is not always used.
 This is a shame because data analysis makes the industry safer.
-The information you get from your plants, you can use to improve the same installations.
+The information you get from your plants you can use to improve the same installations.
 During the panel discussion, I shared this vision.
 Fortunately, attendees recognized and acknowledged this state of affairs in their US offshore operations.